 People join the club for various reasons: to prepare for travel, to practice their favorite foreign language, to open their minds to other customs and cultures, and for social contact.
 In some cases, life-long relationships have resulted!

 There is no application or fee to join The Language Club of Westchester.
-Anyone of any age who is interested in practicing a foreign language over dinner simply shows up at CASALETTO (formerly Tony La Stazione) on Wednesday nights from 7:00 p.m.
-Visitors are usually met by Cris Saraceno, our official Greeter or one of the other members.
-Usually name badges are offered, and visitors are seated at the table of their preferred language and introduced to the others at the table.
+Anyone of any age who is interested in practicing a foreign language over dinner simply shows up at RINI'S on Wednesday nights from 7:00 p.m.
+Newcomers are asked to make themselves known to one of the board members, who can get information to add them to the newsletter email list.
+Visitors are introduced to the others at the table where the the language they wish to practice is spoken.
 The atmosphere is friendly and relaxed.
 Conversations can be about anything, whatever is on the minds of those present.
 We try to ensure that no one is alone, left with no conversational partner(s) for their favorite foreign language.
 If you wish to come but are not sure whether there will be someone else speaking your language, contact us ahead of time.

 There is no commitment to continue coming to The Language Club of Westchester.
 We have a core group of about thirty steady members.
 Others come and go.
 We may not see a member for a couple of weeks, a month, several months, or even a year or more.
 But when they return, they are welcomed back!

 Some of our members have formed strong bonds of friendship over time that spill over into other aspects of their lives.
 We continuously welcome new friends as well.

 Once youve started coming to the Club, its a good idea to exchange contact information with at least one person with whom you feel comfortable conversing so that you can touch base prior to a meeting to ensure that you will have someone to chat with in your favorite foreign language.
 Or, bring a friend!

 Where do we find new members?
 Current members often tell their friends and family about us.
 This website attracts many.
 We also have membership flyers for distribution, as well as calling cards.